osaxma/1brc_dart/README.md

 Given that, the file size is anything between 6x10^9 (6-GB) to 107x10^9 (107-GB) but we know it's ~12GB according to the challange.

-With this information, if we would like to process the data in multiple chunks across multiple isolates (let's say 10 where each processes 100 million rows), then we can add an additional 107 bytes for the the first nine isolates in case a row spans between two chunks.
-In other words, when we reach the end of the chunk, we continue reading until first newline appears (unless the end of the chunk happen to contain a newline).
-On the other hand, when we evaluate the last 9 chunks, we skip the initial bytes until the first newline appear (again, unless the previous chunk ended with a newline).
+With this information, if we would like to process the data in chunks across multiple isolates (let's say 10 where each processes 100 million rows), then we can add an additional 107 bytes for the the first nine chunks in case a row spans to the next chunk.
+In other words, when we reach the end of a chunk, we continue reading bytes until we encounter a newline (unless the end of the chunk happened to contain a newline).
+On the other hand, when we evaluate the last 9 chunks, we read the last byte of the previous chunk to see if it's a newline.
+If the last chunk ended with a newline, we evaluate from the first byte, otherwise we skip the initial bytes of the chunk upto the the first newline.

 Results so far using the method above (see [solutions/read_bytes_isolates.dart](solutions/read_bytes_isolates.dart)):
 ```